Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Conclusion

 \section{Conclusion}

-We discover an embedding principle in depth that loss landscape of a deep NN inherits all critical points for shallower NNs.
-We propose the critical lifting operator that proves and provides details about this principle.
-We also empirically demonstrate the rich insights provided by this principle to easy optimization of deep networks, acceleration effect of batch normalization and large dataset, as well as layer pruning.
-Note that, experiments in this work serve as proofs of concept for these new insights.
-Further systematical experimental studies are needed to fully understand the practical significance of these insights.
+In this paper, we discover an embedding principle in depth, establishing that the loss landscape of a deep NN inherits all critical points from shallower NNs.
+We introduce the critical lifting operator that serves to prove this principle and provide comprehensive details about it.
+Furthermore, we offer empirical evidence demonstrating the vast insights provided by this principle, which contribute to the highly degenerate critical points of deep networks, the acceleration effect of batch normalization and larger datasets, and the process of layer pruning.
+It should be noted that the experiments conducted in this work serve as proofs of concept for these novel insights.
+Further systematic experimental studies are needed to gain a full understanding of the practical significance of these insights.

-Overall, our discovery of the embedding principle in depth together with the previous embedding principle in width provides a complete picture about the intrinsic hierarchical structure of the DNN loss landscape.
-This picture firmly supports the empirically observed training and generalization similarity between NNs of different sizes, shedding light on the non-overfitting mystery of large NNs.
+Overall, our discovery of the embedding principle in depth, together with the previous embedding principle in width, provides a comprehensive picture of the intrinsic hierarchical structure of the DNN loss landscape.
+This picture strongly supports the empirically observed similarities in training and generalization between NNs of varying sizes, thereby shedding light on the non-overfitting mystery of large NNs.